treyamrich/eh-webapp-v2/README.md

-# simple-blog
+# Engraving Hawaii Web Application
-Simple blog web application built using React.js and AWS.
+A web application built on AWS using Nextjs.

 ## Documentation
 Everything is documented in Google docs.